 At the side of our house, we found a way to protect our hostas from slugs – and we did it sustainably without the need for pesticides!
 Click here to read more.

 We also added some privacy to our small yard by building trellises to support a variety of flowering vines and a screen for the BBQ area (behind the retaining wall).
 In late summer we have a wall of green:

 By the time the Silver Lace Vine blooms in the fall, it’s magnificent!
 It’s important to select a wide variety of plants when planning your garden to provide bloom from early spring into late fall; just doing our part to attract bees to the garden!

 Click the link for the DIY on how to build trellises and privacy screens.

-Be sure to check out my other inspiring garden posts where I’ll show you how-to’s for an upcycled mirror and shelf to expand any small outdoor space, and;
+Be sure to check out a few of our other inspiring garden ideas like this upcycled mirror and shelf to expand any small outdoor space, and;

 Creative planter ideas – where we make the most of repurposing items such as this chair and enamel pot!

 Stay calm and relax on this summer!
 I’ll leave you with a few more inspirational pictures of our garden which you can read more about by browsing our Garden Decor Ideas 🙂